uclaacm/hackschool-f18/session-3-backend-api/README.md

     "status": "Success!"
 }
 ```
-This means that in a POST request, although we are uploading things, server can still send stuff back too!
-If the server wants, it can send back a HTML page.
+This means that in a POST request, although we are uploading things, the server can still send a response back too!
+If the server wants, it could send back a HTML page.

 ### What is under the hood in browser?